pynklynn/notific8/README.md

 * Ability to set which corner the notifications are shown in
 * Ability to set the z-index
     * Can be set via config/configure or the zindex function
+* Ability to customize close text on sticky notifications

 ## Usage